csdms/bmi/docs/source/bmi.implementation.rst

   responsibility to ensure that array information is flattened/redimensionalized in the correct order.

+* Recall that models can have mulitple grids.
+This can be particularly useful for defining :term:`exchange items <exchange item>` that don't vary over the model domain; e.g., a diffusivity -- just define the variable on a separate :ref:`scalar grid <unstructured_grids>`.

 * Avoid using global variables, if possible.
 This isn't strictly a BMI requirement, but if a model only uses local variables, its BMI will be self-contained.
 This may allow multiple instances of the model to